Fsu0413/QtCompile/library/999-Misc/002-Current build status.md

 ## OpenSSL Status

-My Qt builds is with OpenSSL-linked for most platforms.
+My Qt builds is with linked OpenSSL support for most platforms.
 Here is a list of OpenSSL builds of mine.

 Note: